berahaan/solar-challenge-week1/README.md

 ## 📂 Repository Structure

-The project is organized for clarity and reproducibility.
+The project is organized for clarity and reproducibility as below .
 ```
 📁 solar-challenge-week1/
 ├── app/